Beacon-Heart/Heart_Beacon/README.md

 USPTO 13/573,002 framework supports for example, Distributed Trade Federation Organizations with DoD / NATO system of systems engineering signaling, telemetry engineering, syntax OPSCODE brevity codes matched with 2525C symbol sets vital for A.I. man-machine interface, interoperability, consistency, spatial – temporal consensus.

+PRECEDENTS: Currency backed by RWA Real World Assets / Tangibles:
+TERRA Trade Reference Currency TRC: commodity basket / index based TRC Trade Reference Currency features demurrage fees / charges to support supplier to consumer logistics of goods.
+The Terra TRC Trade Reference Currency is a global complementary currency designed to provide an inflation-resistant international standard of value; to stabilize the business cycle on a global level; and to realign stockholder’s interests with long-term sustainability.
+Bernard Lietaer Belgian Economists LINK http://lietaer.com/2010/01/terra/

+BRIC Nation Commodity Basket backed currency. “new global reserve currency.”
+“The matter of creating the international reserve currency based on the basket of currencies of our countries is under review” Source: Fintech Magazine

+French Money of Peace: Le Fédériste“ "L'Europa monnaie de la paix" Money of peace" proposed January 1st 1933

+Thomas Edison’s Monetary option: Thomas Edison and Henry Ford proposed a currency based on the value of a basket of crop commodities in 1922.
+Inventor Thomas Edison believed that crops held their value over time.
+“I want to cast the variable out of money.
+This gold money is not good enough.
+It's a fiction” (New York Times 1922).

 Question: what constitutes foundation tech for #DeFi / programmable $$$ ?
 Teams are forming to win the DeFi Distributed Finance / programmable $$$ - money IP Intellectual Property wars.
 The winning team will prove that their IP intellectual property filings establishes / established foundation technology.
 What is foundation technology given the SCOTUS 2014 "Alice in Wonderland" ruling?
 The internet and now the internet of money Web 3.0 is described with memes, metaphors, made up words.

 THESIS: All things internet, internet of programmable money are formed using: